 The list of previous Bruker Prize winners is available here.

-The ESR Group of the Royal Society of Chemistry and Bruker Corporation are pleased to announce the 8th Bruker ESR Thesis Prize, set up to recognize outstanding work by PhD students in the field of ESR Spectroscopy.
-The winner of the 2022 competition will be invited to give a prize lecture at the 55th Annual International Meeting of the RSC ESR spectroscopy group, at University of St Andrews, 6th–10th June 2022.
+The ESR Group of the Royal Society of Chemistry and Bruker Corporation are pleased to announce the winner of the 8th Bruker ESR Thesis Prize, Dr Janne Soetbeer.
+As winner of the 2022 competition, Dr Soetbeer has accepted an invitation to give a prize lecture at the 55th Annual International Meeting of the RSC ESR spectroscopy group, at University of St Andrews, 6th–10th June 2022.